iqbalpa/marineford/README.md

 # Marineford

-If you are wondering what is this repository about, I took `Marineford` from One Piece Arc name, which is when the paramount war occured in honorary of Ace's and Whitebeard's death.
+I took `Marineford` from One Piece Arc's name, which is when the paramount war occured in honorary of Ace's and Whitebeard's death.

 <p align='center'>
   <img src="https://github.com/user-attachments/assets/e30236d5-9217-4d08-8cfd-64ab84ead267" alt="Ace Execution" width="500"/>